smoni19/CV/README.md

 ## <a name="AboutMe">About Me</a>
 I am an aspiring full-stack developer with a background in programming and quality control.
 I am looking to work in a dynamic environment where personal growth is encouraged.

 I entered the job market in an unrelated area but always found that I had a keen ongoing interest for coding.
 For example, I often found myself incoroporating code into my previous roles in order to make the roles more efficient and would spend my free time experimenting with Java in Processing or JavaScript, HTML and CSS making websites to display information relevant to a game I'm playing.
 Because of these factors, I decided to enrol on the Makers bootcamp.
-I believe this was a great decision as it will open doors to a career I can fully enjoy and gain much more fulfilment.
+I believe this was a great decision as it will open doors to a career I can fully engage with and therefore gain greater fulfilment.

 I enjoy programming greatly because solving problems in order to bring an idea to fruition is extremely rewarding.
 I find that time flies when I'm engrossed in what I'm trying to accomplish.
 There's always a new language or library to master and a new way to realise something.